eyasubirhanu/eyasubirhanu/README.md

 # eyasubirhanu
 Computer Engineer

-Python Backend and AI, Golang Backend, Haskell and Plutus Cardano Development
+Python for Backend and AI, Golang for Backend, Haskell and Plutus for Cardano Development